epistrephein/Steam/README.md

 [![Steam showcase](assets/screenshots/showcase-responsive.jpg)](https://dev.epistrephe.in/steam)

 ## Installation
-#### Git - development release
-Just clone the repository in the `/content/themes` folder of Ghost.
-Restart Ghost and choose Steam in the settings pane.
+Clone the repository in the `/content/themes` folder of Ghost or upload the latest release zip from the settings.
+Restart Ghost and choose Steam in the design pane.

     $ git clone https://github.com/epistrephein/Steam.git

-<h3 align="center">~~WARNING!~~</h3>
-<h4 align="center">Major release in progress, expect things in master to be broken.<br>Use latest release for stable version.</h4>

-#### Zip - stable release
-Download the [latest stable release](https://github.com/epistrephein/Steam/releases) of Steam and unzip it in the `/content/themes` folder of Ghost.
-Restart Ghost and choose Steam in the settings pane.

 ## Customization